 What is Play-Based Learning?

-- We meet the age appropriate and individual needs of the whole child by providing a hands-on environment that enhances cognitive, language, physical, and socio-emotional development.
+We meet the child’s age-appropriate and individual needs by providing a hands-on environment that enhances cognitive, language, physical, and social-emotional development.

-- Instead of making a model or sample artwork for the children to copy, staff/parents explain the activity to the children and then let them explore with the materials.
+Instead of making a model or sample artwork for the children to copy, staff and teaching parents explain the activity to the children and then let them explore the materials

 We engage with children in meaningful dialogues about the activity

 or project they are working on.
 Staff and teaching parents are constantly interacting with the children.

 We create a purpose or objective for every activity

 We allow the children to choose the activity or area

 of study and then follow-up on their interests.